Merck Manual

 Most types of folliculitis are caused by bacteria, usually Staphylococcus bacteria (staph infection).
 Other types of bacteria and fungus can also cause folliculitis.

-• Have injuries to your skin
+• Injuries to your skin

 What are the symptoms of folliculitis?